bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 ## 咒詛師
 ### **隊伍:偽裝者**
 The Warlock is an 偽裝者, that can curse another player (the cursed player doesn't get notified).\
-If the cursed person stands next to another player, the Warlock is able to kill that player (no matter how far away he is).\
+If the cursed person stands next to another player, the Warlock is able to kill that player (no matter how far away they are).\
 Performing a kill with the help of a cursed player, will lift the curse and it will result in the Warlock being unable to move for a configurable amount of time.\
 The Warlock can still perform normal kills, but the two buttons share the same cooldown.\

 \
 **NOTE:**
-- The Warlock can always kill his 偽裝者 mates (and even himself) using the "cursed kill"
+- The Warlock can always kill their 偽裝者 mates (and even themself) using the "cursed kill"
 - If there is a Warlock in the game, there can't be a Vampire
 - Performing a normal kill, doesn't lift the curse